clixwise/tryton-by-example/README.md

 Tryton 6.0 - Doc 15.01 - Sale : about the sale cycle (TBD)
 Tryton 6.0 - Doc 80.01 - Ancillaries : ancillary features (TBD)
 Utilities : Scripts that illustrate the presentation
-Database Snapshots : Data that illustrate the presentation
+Database Snapshots : Data that illustrate the presentation (TBD)